These

 forest, an extremely high number relative to other comparable

 Ecuadorian sites.
-I have spent only a few days exploring this
+I have spent only a small amount of time exploring

-area, alone and with botanists Stig Dalstrom, Tom Croat, and
+this area, alone and with botanists Stig Dalstrom, Tom Croat,

-John Clark.
-Nevertheless in those few days we discovered several
+and John Clark.
+Nevertheless in that short time we discovered

 The flora of this zone is closely related to the flora of my